 Quiet operation is one of the most requested and sought-after features in modern dishwashers today.
-Because the dishwasher is usually located in the middle of your kitchen and dining area, and often near the living space, a noisy machine can disrupt family time or gatherings.
+Because the dishwasher is usually located in the middle of your kitchen and dining area, and often near the living space, a noisy dishwasher can disrupt family time or gatherings.
 This is even more relevant now that Energy Star requirements have led to longer washing cycles than before.
 Numbers can often be confusing when it comes to noise levels, so we’ll offer some references to help you understand where a specific model will be on the noise spectrum.

 If you want an extremely custom look for your kitchen, there are panel-ready dishwashers available that can be finished with a cabinet-matching front façade that will blend effortlessly with your existing décor.